-DUI Conviction Could Cost SD Surgeon his Medical License
+DUI Conviction Could Cost SD Surgeon His Medical License

 "Red watery eyes slurred speech his inability to handle fine motor skills,” Parent said.
 “The field sobriety test were conducted would show that here was intoxication present.”

-The investigation would show Rhoten was the on-call doctor at Keiser Permanente that day and at the time was on his way to work.
+The investigation would show Rhoten was the on-call doctor at Kaiser Permanente that day and at the time was on his way to work.

 California's Attorney General filed a "Matter of Accusation" against the physician with the state medical board.
 It indicates Rhoten’ s Blood Alcohol Level was .26, which is more than three times the legal limit.